BestTimesToVisit.com Logo

 activity

-Witness the ancient Persian martial art and athletic tradition of 'Zourkhaneh' (house of strength).
-The rhythmic chanting, drumming, and powerful movements of the athletes are a captivating cultural spectacle.
-Check local listings for public viewing times, often held in the evenings.
+Witness the ancient Persian martial art and athletic tradition of *zourkhaneh*.
+This ritualistic performance involves rhythmic chanting, drumming, and feats of strength and agility performed in a circular arena.
+It's a powerful and unique cultural experience, often held in the evenings.

 food